While Digitizing Letters| 4 Important Things To Consider

 As we know we cannot pressure anything more than it is required, this goes the same in embroidery digitizing.
 You cannot place a lot of stitches in an area where it is not required due to insufficient space.

 If you are new to embroidery then it is vital for you to consider the small space between stitches which is known as density in embroidery.
-If the amount of density is higher the stitches would get too close, and this would eventually cause thread breakage and will deteriorate the quality of your design.
+If the amount of density is higher the stitches would get too close, and this would eventually cause best thread breakage and will deteriorate the quality of your embroidery design.

 This also varies from design to design, controlling the density is always according to the design, however; the key is to follow the right density.